SciBiteLtd/centree-devops/README.md

  	- JHIPSTER_SECURITY_AUTHENTICATION_JWT_BASE64_SECRET=SCIbitelihuOouyljb23eljbljwbhf98hiluLJBHoIUH9RzoGog8YG82630J04ldIjeH

 ```
 The server will require restarting to use this specified secret if it has already been started.
 One (possibly desired) consequence of this to be aware of: if you change secrets at any point in a server that has been running and has active users, the existing JWTs generated will no longer be valid and will require regenerating by the users concerned.
+For more details on specifcy a key (including length) https://www.jhipster.tech/security/#jwt

 ## (Optional) SSL/TLS configuration